KyloIO/kylo-docs/installation/ClouderaDockerSandboxDeploymentGuide.rst

 1. Choose an AMI for the region in which you will configure the EC2 instance.

-.. note:: For detailed procedures for configuring the EC2 instance, visit |Running_CoreOS_Container_Linux_on_EC2_Link| on the CoreOS website.
+.. note:: For detailed procedures for |configuring_the_EC2_Link| instance, visit Running CoreOS Container Linux on EC2 on the CoreOS website.

 2. Create the EC2 instance.
 You might want to add more disk space than the default 8GB.